lonkamikaze/bsda2/bsda_obj.md

 The bsda:obj framework offers full reflection.
 Refactoring is not supported, but possible to a limited degree.

-Internally the reflection support is required for realizing inheritance.
+Internally the reflection support is required for realising aggregation.
-A new class tells all its parents "I'm one of yours" and takes all the methods and attributes for itself.

 ### 10.1.
 Attributes